-KRIMPEN AAN DEN IJSSEL - A single street sign transforms the entire village center into a collaborative work of art.
+KRIMPEN AAN DEN IJSSEL - A single street sign transforms the entire village centre into a collaborative work of art.
 For those who realize this, it's unprecedented.
-The presentation of the 'Lotte Stam-Beeseplein' in Krimpen aan den IJssel makes it possible to think the future of the village center together.
+The 'Lotte Stam-Beeseplein' in Krimpen aan den IJssel makes it possible to think the future of the village centre together.
+How?
 Everyone who uses this space becomes a participant in the artwork.
 With our actions, we give meaning to the environment.
 When we park our cars here, or not, we shape the future.
-When we use the square differently, we build the village center of tomorrow.
+When we use the square differently, we build the village centre of tomorrow.

 In 2024, I was invited in this municipality by policy advisor Ellen Jacobs (Culture, Language and Events).
-She recognized that only through our shared culture can we view an issue from multiple perspectives.
-My assignment as an artist was to explore the lack of a vibrant village center.
-Plans are being made for its centre since 2006.
-In a unique collaboration with residents, business owners, and municipal employees, I developed a different perspective on this issue.
+My assignment as an artist was to explore the lack of a vibrant village centre.
+Plans are being made for this to happen since 2006.
+Ellen saw the need to look at this issue multidisciplinary from a cultural point of view.
+In a unique collaboration with residents, business owners, and municipal employees, I developed a different view on this issue.

-From 1963 onward, Lotte lived at IJsseldijk 284 in a dike house that was renovated to her design.
+From 1963 onward, she lived at IJsseldijk 284 in a dike house that was renovated to her design.
 In the 1960s, she draw a second river crossing for the village, and the metro line was extended in a loop from Capelle to Krimpen.
 She firmly believed that living environments are built together -- as a reflection of the times.
 "The ground belongs to all of us," was one of her famous sayings.
-She died on November 16, 1988, at the age of 85.
+She died in this village on November 16, 1988, at the age of 85.
 The house where she lived was recently demolished.
-This demonstrates that we really need to pay more attention to the local narrative.
+This demonstrates our lack of cultural awareness.

-When we consider the village center of Krimpen, what can we learn from Lotte Stam-Beese?
-Village centers everywhere are struggling, and vacancy rates are high.
+When we consider this centre, what can we learn from Lotte Stam-Beese?
+Village centre's everywhere are struggling, and vacancy rates are high.
 At the same time, young people lack their own space to gather, and there's a significant shortage of affordable housing.
 Therefore, we need to manage the available space differently.
-The future of a vibrant village center lies in integrating functions.
+The future of a vibrant village centre lies in integrating functions.
 Spaces for one and the other.

-After thorough research (2024-2025) in dialogue with local experts, residents, and businesses, I presented an imaginary village square as a collaborative artwork with the municipality at the end of last year.
-The "Lotte Stam-Beeseplein" (Lotte Stam-Beesesquare) allows us to imagine a village center that (still) exists only in the realm of our imagination.
+LOTTE STAM-BEESESQUARE - After thorough research (2024-2025) in dialogue with local experts, residents, and businesses, I presented together with the municipality an imaginary village square as a collaborative artwork at the end of last year.
+The "Lotte Stam-Beeseplein" (Lotte Stam-Beesesquare) allows us to imagine a centre that (still) exists only in the realm of our imagination.
 It calls on us to use this imaginary square differently.

-The street sign speaks to those who visit the village center.
+The street sign speaks to those who visit the centre.
 It aims to open a door to a new future.
 Because let's face it.
-If the privatized village space refuses to move with the collective aspirations of our time, then Lotte Stam-Beese reminds us that, with a rare and boundless optimism, we can still carry our ideals into being through the air above it.
+If the privatized centre space refuses to move with the collective aspirations of our time, then Lotte Stam-Beese reminds us that, with a rare and boundless optimism, we can still carry our ideals into being through the air above it.

 Krimpen aan den IJssel is home to 30,000 people, but is the village also being "built by residents"?